swayamterode/GHRCEM/Assignments, Notes and Question Papers/SEM 1/1. Computer Programming (UCOL101)/4. ESE/README.md

-# This answer belongs to but the question paper also belongs to me as I paid the exam fees XD
+# This answer belongs to me but the question paper also belongs to me as I paid the exam fees XD